Secure Your DevOps Pipeline

 Figure 1: Microsoft Defender for Cloud overview (Source: Azure Docs)

-• Adopt a zero-trust security model: Ensure every access request, regardless of origin, undergoes strict identity verification and validation, minimizing the chances of unauthorized access.
+• Adopt a zero-trust security model: Ensure every access request, regardless of origin, undergoes strict identity verification and validation.

-Secrets management is crucial for securely handling sensitive information like API keys, database credentials, and other secrets.
-Mismanagement or exposure of these secrets can lead to serious security incidents, compromising systems and data.
+Secrets management is crucial to securely handle things like API keys, database credentials, and other secrets.
+Mismanagement or exposure of these secrets can lead to serious security incidents.

 Action items